 1. Listen to your body and pay attention to pain

-2. When in pain, make a change in your running form
+2. When in pain, make a change in your running form to correct the cause

 3. Improve and perfect your posture